2025 Minnesota Vikings season: Schedule

-The Vikings will play eight games at home and nine on the road in 2025.
-In addition to home and away matchups against each of their NFC North divisional rivals, they are also scheduled to play against each of the teams in the NFC East and AFC North, as well as the teams that also finished in second place in each of the NFC South, NFC West and AFC West.
+The Vikings played eight games at home and nine on the road in 2025.
+In addition to home and away matchups against each of their NFC North divisional rivals, they squared off against each of the teams in the NFC East and AFC North, as well as the teams that also finished in second place in each of the NFC South, NFC West and AFC West.

 The NFL announced the International Series matchups for 2025 prior to the rest of the schedule on May 13.
 The Vikings were named as the road team for two of these games: against the Pittsburgh Steelers at Croke Park in Dublin in week 4, and the Cleveland Browns at Tottenham Hotspur Stadium in London in week 5.
-The next day, the NFL announced the Vikings would play in a Christmas Day game at home to the Detroit Lions; it will be the Vikings' fifth Christmas Day game and their third at home.
+The next day, the NFL announced the Vikings would play in a Christmas Day game at home to the Detroit Lions; it was the Vikings' fifth Christmas Day game and their third at home.
 The remainder of the schedule was announced at 7:00 p.m.
 CDT on May 14, 2025.